jonataslaw/getx/README.md

 Every time I go through a frustrating experience, I write it down in my schedule, and try to resolve it after completing the project.

-And then I decided to make a package that have the three things that you will always use: State management, route management and Dependency injection/management
+And then I decided to make a package that have the three things that you will always use: State management, route management, Dependency injection/management, internationalization, and storage (the last two are still being made)